 If the company has an actual job opening, and specifically needs someone with the foreign-born family member's qualifications, it's only logical to want to sponsor that person.
 The potential downsides are discussed below.
 But if there truly is a business need for the person, it might well be worth pursuing a PERM labor certification for the family member.

 There remain many reasons to pause before proceeding.
-First, the owners of the company need to be sure there truly is a legitimate job opening and that they need to hire someone.
+First, the owners of the U.S. company need to be sure there truly is a legitimate job opening and that they truly need to hire someone.
 The Department of Labor can request supporting documents concerning the company and the job to verify this.

 Second, the employer needs to be sure that any documentation concerning the sponsored family member's qualifications are reliable.
-For example, if the job requires two years of experience in a specific area of expertise, the sponsored family member may be tempted to fabricate employment records and presume that no one will verify them.
+For example, if the job requires two years of experience in a specific area of expertise, the sponsored family member might be tempted to fabricate employment records and presume that no one will verify them.

 Compare this to the careful and objective human resources manager who verifies a candidate's past employment before making an offer of employment.
 The former can lead only to disaster, and the DOL has authority to deny the application and impose sanctions on the employer, such as a bar from submitting further applications for a period of time.

 Finally, you'll need to take into account that part of the labor certification process involves screening candidates who apply for the job in response to advertisements.
-The employer must honestly decide whether he or she can be objective in evaluating candidates.
+The employer must honestly decide whether they can be objective in evaluating candidates.
 To file the immigration application, the employer will need to demonstrate that no qualified candidates applied for the job.
 That creates incentives for the employer to be creative or subjective in rejecting applicants.

 While the process normally requires an employer to use its usual recruitment protocols, it might be appropriate in a family case such as this to enlist a third party to conduct candidate screenings and thereby enhance the integrity of the recruitment effort.
 No matter who does the recruiting, however, you'll need to recognize that a great deal of effort may go into the recruitment and application process with no result other than that finding a U.S. candidate who is perfect for the job.